msinemkaya/iWeather/README.md

     - I also think it would be beneficial if you were to share icons without the linear-background lights for us to use in the last section where we display the week's general weather forecast.

--Other than my nitpicks, I think it was a fun project to do.
+- Other than my nitpicks, I think it was a fun project to do.
 It was basic, but at the same time, it gave me an opportunity to showcase what I know.
 Providing a design to follow was also nice since it pushed all of us to use the same standards and demonstrate how good we are at following a design and creating a pixel-perfect implementation.